Mannequin challenge! That’s what Miguel’s Diving staff did one day after work.

 Many women divers are return guests.
 Included is PADI Dive Instructor Lily Wasitova.
 She appears in the photograph here.
 Mrs. Wasitova attended the opening of the new Indonesian Women in Diving Community.
 Look for her dressed in white.
 At Miguel’s Diving, lady divers have a great time and are treated with respect.
 So, ladies, for a great dive experience, please book your dive trip with us.

-Now in its sixth year, the achievement celebrates hospitality businesses that have earned great traveler reviews on TripAdvisor over the past year.
+, the achievement celebrates hospitality businesses that have earned great traveler reviews on TripAdvisor over the past year.
 Certificate of Excellence 2016 recipients are not only dive centers.
 They include accommodations, eateries and attractions.
 Locations are l all over the world.
 Recipients must continually deliver quality customer experience.

 “We are delighted to receive this recognition from TripAdvisor,” says Rantje Allen.
 He is marketing consultant for Miguel’s Diving.
 “This makes our second year in a row!”
 In 2015 Miguel’s Diving also received a certificate of excellence.